Corneliu Zelea Codreanu: GCN and National-Christian Defense League

 Codreanu studied law in Iași, where he began his political career.
 Like his father, he became close to A. C. Cuza.
 Codreanu's fear of Bolshevik insurrection led to his efforts to address industrial workers himself.
 At the time, Cuza was preaching that the Jewish population was a manifest threat to Romanians, claimed that Jews were threatening the purity of Romanian young women, and began campaigning in favour of racial segregation.

-Historian Adrian Cioroianu defined the early Codreanu as a "quasi-demagogue agitator".
+According to Romanian historian Adrian Cioroianu, he defined the early Codreanu as a "quasi-demagogue agitator".
 According to Cioroianu, Codreanu loved Romania with "fanaticism", which implied that he saw the country as "idyllicized [and] different from the real one of his times".
 British scholar Christopher Catherwood also referred to Codreanu as "an obsessive anti-Semite and religious fanatic".
 Historian Zeev Barbu proposed that "Cuza was Codreanu's mentor [...], but nothing that Codreanu learned from him was strikingly new.
 Cuza served mainly as a catalyst for his nationalism and antisemitism."
 As he himself later acknowledged, the young activist was also deeply influenced by the physiologist and antisemitic ideologue Nicolae Paulescu, who was involved with Cuza's movement.

 In late 1919, Codreanu joined the short-lived Garda Conștiinței Naționale (GCN, "Guard of National Conscience"), a group formed by the electrician Constantin Pancu.
 Pancu had an enormous influence on Codreanu.

 Pancu's movement, whose original membership did not exceed 40, attempted to revive loyalism within the proletariat (while offering an alternative to communism by advocating increased labor rights).
-As much as other reactionary groups, it won the tacit support of General Alexandru Averescu and his increasingly popular People's Party (of which Cuza became an affiliate); Averescu's ascension to power in 1920 engendered a new period of social troubles in the larger urban areas (see Labor movement in Romania).
+Like other reactionary groups, it won the tacit support of General Alexandru Averescu and his increasingly popular People's Party (of which Cuza became an affiliate); Averescu's ascension to power in 1920 engendered a new period of social troubles in the larger urban areas (see Labor movement in Romania).

 The GCN, in which Codreanu thought he could see the nucleus of nationalist trade unions, became active in crushing strike actions.
-Their activities did not fail in attracting attention, especially after students who obeyed Codreanu, grouped in the Association of Christian Students, started demanding a Jewish quota for higher education – this gathered popularity for the GCN, and it led to a drastic increase in the frequency and intensity of assaults on all its opponents.
+Their activities did not fail in attracting attention, especially after students who obeyed Codreanu, grouped in the Association of Christian Students, started demanding a Numerus clausus (Jewish quota) for higher education – this gathered popularity for the GCN, and it led to a drastic increase in the frequency and intensity of assaults on all its opponents.
 In response, Codreanu was expelled from the University of Iași.
 Although allowed to return when Cuza and others intervened for him (refusing to respect the decision of the University Senate), he was never presented with a diploma after his graduation.